bitwalker/distillery/docs/introduction/installation.md

     also a solution for enabling normal users to create symlinks [see here for more](https://superuser.com/a/125981).

 Now that you have an initial configuration generated, you are ready to start building releases!
-The command used to do so is `mix release`:
+The command used to do so is `mix distillery.release`:

 ```
-$ mix release
+$ mix distillery.release
 ==> distillery
 Compiling 33 files (.ex)
 Generated distillery app